kevintpeng/Learn-Something-Every-Day/Books/2012 Resilient Distributed Datasets.md

   - map, filter, join
 - RDDs don't have to be materialized (for ex. in memory) at all times, as long as they can be deterministicly recomputed from other datasets, to recompute its partitions
 - users have fine-grained control over how an RDD is persisted and partitioned (records stored in different parts of memory or different computers entirely)
-  - for ex. data being joined from two different RDD's can have elements grouped together by key for hash-partitioning
+  - for ex. data being joined from two different RDD's can have elements grouped together by whatever key they're being joined by, using hash-partitioning

 ### Spark Programming Interface
 Spark allows programmers to create RDD objects from stable storage, then apply methods on the objects (transformations, returning another RDD, or actions, returning a value)